Will2909/CS_VPN_Project/index.md

 ## Instructions Below

-Fist we must create a Droplet in DigitalOcean.
-When creating your droplet, choose Ubuntu 20.04 and whatever specs you want.
+Fist we must create a Droplet in [DigitalOcean](https://www.digitalocean.com/) When creating your droplet, choose Ubuntu 20.04 and whatever specs you want.
 Select the data ceneter you wish to use.